 type: actions.SELECT_SUBREDDIT,

-For most synchronous action creators, that’s all we need to do.
+For most synchronous action creators, that is all you need to do.

 export const receivePosts = (subreddit, json) => ({